cogniteev/kipavois-poc/README.md

 ## Rationale

-Here, authentication is made by Nginx, and the Flask application is almost useless.
-It is possible to specify the `x-kibana-user` in nginx configuration.
+Authentication is made by Nginx, and the Flask application is almost stateless.
+It would be possible to specify the `x-kibana-user` in nginx configuration.

-But in the real application where Kipavois is used, Flask application is taking care of authentication, not nginx.
-The Flask container here is used to demonstrate the [flask-kipavois](https://pypi.python.org/pypi/flask-kipavois/) Python module used it.
+But in the real use-case where KiPavois is used, Flask application is taking care of authentication, not nginx.
+So the Flask container here is used to demonstrate the [flask-kipavois](https://pypi.python.org/pypi/flask-kipavois/) Python module.

 ## License